rlvlad/wt-project-2025/docs/sections/abstract.typ

 - Thymeleaf @thymeleaf
 - MariaDB @mariadb

-The IDE we opted to use has been #link("https://www.jetbrains.com/idea/")[IntelliJ Idea Ultimate Edition], though there are no restrictions -- feel free to use Eclipse#footnote[#emph[I wrote that out of kindess, since I wouldn't recommed it even to my worst enemy. --- `victuarvi`.]].
+The IDE we opted to use is #link("https://www.jetbrains.com/idea/")[IntelliJ Idea Ultimate Edition], though there are no restrictions -- feel free to use Eclipse#footnote[#emph[I wrote that out of kindess, since I wouldn't recommed it even to my worst enemy. --- `victuarvi`.]].
 Once you made sure are all the dependencies are correctly installed, let Tomcat run the server, which will be found at:

 #align(center, link("http://localhost:8080/pure_html_war_exploded", `http://localhost:8080/pure_html_war_exploded`))